updated on May 10th, 2019

 Cruising Alaska’s Inside Passage introduces travelers to one of the last large areas of pristine wilderness on the planet.
 The Inside Passage winds through the Alexander Archipelago, a group of over 1,100 islands.
 Twilight lasts for hours during summers in the Tongass Forest, with vibrantly colored sunsets lingering on the horizon until they finally drop behind the mountains or into the sea at some point after 11 p.m.

 However, there is more to an Alaskan cruise than a serene sojourn through one the planet’s last wild places.
 Each of the port cities is an adventure in its own right.
 The three main port cities on an Inside Passage cruise are Ketchikan, Juneau, and Skagway, each with its own rich history and unique culture.
-Following are the highlights of each of these communities.

 While walking down the boardwalk that lines Broadway Street in Skagway, cruise ship travelers are treated to a glimpse of the gold rush days of 1898.
 With a population of just a little more than 1,000 residents, Skagway is the smallest of the port cities, but it certainly isn’t lacking in colorful history.
 Visitors can take the train up through White Pass to see the route the gold seekers struggled through on their way to the Klondike gold fields.
 You can also take in live theater performances depicting life during the gold rush days at the Skagway Eagles Lodge.
 The cold and clean tap water in Skagway comes from a pure, glacier-fed mountain lake and is an experience that shouldn’t be missed.